 Located about 180 kilometres southeast of Edmonton along Enbridge’s mainline system, Hardisty, AB, is emerging as the most important crude oil storage hub in Canada.
 Enbridge is the largest operator of contract storage facilities at the Hardisty hub – with 12.9 million barrels of storage between the Hardisty Caverns (four underground salt caverns and two above-ground storage tanks) and the Hardisty Contract Terminal surface storage facility, which consists of 18 above-ground tanks.

-Enbridge has about 6.8 million barrels of storage associated with its Athabasca regional operations, including about 3 million barrels at its Athabasca Terminal and about 2.3 million barrels at its Cheecham Terminal.
-Enbridge is expanding existing infrastructure at its Cheecham Terminal, about 75 kilometres southeast of Fort McMurray, Alta., constructing two new 450,000-barrel blend tanks and converting an existing tank from blend to diluent service; the approximately $300-million expansion is expected to come into service in two phases through 4Q of 2014 and 1Q of 2015.
+Enbridge has about 6.9 million barrels of storage associated with its Athabasca regional operations in northern Alberta, including about 3 million barrels at its Athabasca Terminal and about 2.3 million barrels at its Cheecham Terminal.
+Enbridge is expanding existing infrastructure at its Cheecham Terminal, about 75 kilometres southeast of Fort McMurray, Alta., constructing two new 450,000-barrel blend tanks and converting an existing tank from blend to diluent service.
+The approximately $300-million expansion is expected to come into service in two phases; the first phase was placed into service in November 2014, while the second phase was expected to be completed during the first quarter of 2015.